 Professional urban planners generally need experience in fields such as architecture or public policy.
 But a chemistry degree major has an understanding of the environmental impact aspect of urban and regional planning.

 An urban planner has a responsibility to determine how land is used in a community.
 They must understand the economic and environmental aspects of growth and development in an area.
 The work that a chemistry major does during their degree program can help them go on to earn more advanced degrees in urban planning and use their scientific knowledge to benefit their community.

-If you are interested in the wide-range of career options that are open to you when you earn a Bachelor of Science in Chemistry degree, join our program at Grand Canyon University or look into other Engineering and Technology to get started today.
+If you are interested in the wide-range of career options that are open to you when you earn a Master of Science in Chemistry Education degree, join our program at Grand Canyon University or look into other Engineering and Technology to get started today.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.